-Add stream profile: Click to create a new stream profile.
-Preview: A preview of the video stream with the stream profile settings you select.
+Add stream profile: Click to create a new stream profile.Preview: A preview of the video stream with the stream profile settings you select.
 The preview updates when you change the settings on the page.
 If your device has different view areas, you can change the view area in the drop-down in the bottom left corner of the image.
-Name: Add a name for your profile.
-Description: Add a description of your profile.
-Video codec: Select the video codec that should apply for the profile.Resolution: See for a description of this setting.Frame rate: See for a description of this setting.Compression: See for : See for a description of this setting.
-Optimize for storage a description of this setting.
-Zipstream : See for a description of this setting.
-Dynamic GOP description of this setting.
-Dynamic FPS : See for a description of this setting.
-GOP length of this setting.Mirror : See for a description of this setting.Bitrate control: See for a description of this setting.
-Include overlays : Select what type of overlays to include.
-See for information about how to add overlays.
-Include audio : See for a description of this setting.
+Name: Add a name for your profile.Description: Add a description of your profile.Video codec: Select the video codec that should apply for the profile.Resolution: See for a description of this setting.Frame rate: See for a description of this setting.Compression: See for a description of this setting.
+Zipstream description of this setting.
+Dynamic FPS

+: See for a description of this setting.
+Optimize for storage

+: See for a

+: See for a description of this setting.
+Dynamic GOP

+: See for a description

+of this setting.Mirror

+: See for a description of this setting.GOP length

+: See for a description of this setting.Bitrate

+control: See for a description of this setting.Include overlays about how to add overlays.
+Include audio